Shawan Jabarin: Travel ban

-Jabarin has been denied exit visas by Israel and Jordan on several occasions due to alleged ties to the PFLP terrorist group.
+Jabarin has been denied exit visas by Israel and Jordan on several occasions due to alleged ties to the PFLP.
 Israel placed a travel ban on Jabarin in 2006, after he was made director of Al-Haq.
-Israel cited “secret evidence” indicating that he was still involved with PFLP.
-The travel ban was condemned by Amnesty International, B’Tselem, and Human Rights Watch, all of which dismissed Israel’s claims that it was founded on “security” considerations.
+Israel cited "secret evidence" indicating that he was still involved with PFLP.
+The travel ban was condemned by Amnesty International, the Israeli human rights organization B’Tselem, and Human Rights Watch, all of which dismissed Israel's claims that it was founded on "security" considerations.

-When Jabarin petitioned the Israeli Supreme Court in 2008 to lift the travel ban, the Court explained that it could not show the evidence against him to his lawyers, but insisted that “it is reliable information according to which the petitioner is among the senior activists of the Popular Front terrorist organization” and that “the divulging of this material to the petitioner involves the exposure of important sources of information, and thus certain harm to national security.”
-The Palestinian human-rights group Adalah has described it as “disturbing” that the travel ban “is based on secret information.”
+When Jabarin petitioned the Israeli Supreme Court in 2008 to lift the travel ban, the Court explained that it could not show the evidence against him to his lawyers, yet insisted that "it is reliable information according to which the petitioner is among the senior activists of the Popular Front terrorist organization" and claimed that "the divulging of this material to the petitioner involves the exposure of important sources of information, and thus certain harm to national security."
+The Israeli human rights group Adalah has described it as "disturbing" that the travel ban "is based on secret information."
 Adalah characterized this as undermining due process.

 Jabarin's lawyer in the 2008 hearings on his travel ban, Michael Sfard, quoted the opening line of Franz Kafka’s The Trial in court: “Someone must have slandered Josef K., for one morning without having done anything truly wrong, he was arrested.”